profmocs/datatables4j/src/site/markdown/index.md

 ### Overview ###

- DataTables4j is an open-source project that allows you to quickly create HTML table in your Java/JEE based web application without even writing any HTML or Javascript code !
+ **DataTables4j** is an open-source project that allows you to quickly create HTML table in your Java/JEE based web application without even writing any HTML or Javascript code !

- DataTables4j will handle all the HTML and Javascript code generation needed by the amazing [DataTables](htt://datatables.net "DataTables") jQuery plugin, depending on how you configured the JSP tags.
+ **DataTables4j** will handle all the HTML and Javascript code generation needed by the amazing [DataTables](http://datatables.net "DataTables") jQuery plugin, depending on how you configured the JSP tags.

- It is highly inspired by the excellent [DisplayTag](http://displaytag.sourceforge.net "DisplayTag") framework.
+<u>N.B.:</u> This library is highly inspired by the excellent [DisplayTag](http://displaytag.sourceforge.net "DisplayTag") framework.

 ### Usage ###